laphw/laphw/README.md

 - Hidden in obscure distro-specific wikis
 - Buried in long Reddit or GitHub issue threads

-With a **collaborative model**, hwfix makes solutions more reliable and discoverable:
+With a **collaborative model**, fixhw makes solutions more reliable and discoverable:

 - ✅ **Pull requests are reviewed** by multiple users
 - 👍 **Users can upvote working solutions** via thumbs-up reactions
 - 🧪 **Multiple variations per fix** can be provided and documented

-## How do I use hwfix?
+## How do I use fixhw?

 🛠️ _Coming soon..._

 The CLI will let you browse and apply common fixes from your terminal, similar to [tldr](https://github.com/tldr-pages/tldr).

-## How do I contribute to hwfix?
+## How do I contribute to fixhw?

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.